tfeadzwa/Credit-Card-Fraud-Detection/README.md

 ## A web application for analyzing bank transactions and detecting fraud.

+Welcome to the Credit Card Fraud Detection project repository!
+This project leverages machine learning techniques to tackle the pervasive issue of fraudulent credit card transactions.
+By analyzing a dataset comprising both legitimate and fraudulent activities, our goal is to develop a robust fraud detection model that aids in proactive monitoring and prevention.
+Follow along to learn more about the problem statement, dataset, methodology, and insights gained from this endeavor.
+Let's work together to safeguard financial transactions and protect customers from fraudulent activities.

 ## Understanding and Defining Fraud

 Credit card fraud is any dishonest act and behaviour to obtain information without the proper authorization from the account holder for financial gain.
 Among different ways of frauds, Skimming is the most common one, which is the way of duplicating of information located on the magnetic strip of the card.
 Apart from this, the other ways are: